Best estate cars for 2019

 And here are three estate cars to avoid

 The formula of what makes a great estate car is simple - there should be plenty of interior space, it needs to be comfortable and it should have a massive boot.
-That seems straightforward enough, but there are models that miss the mark.
+That seems straightforward enough, but there are models that still miss the mark.

-For example, just because a boot's big, it doesn’t mean it will be well designed.
+For example, just because a boot's big, that doesn’t mean it will be well designed.
 We don’t just test the capacity of a boot; we look at how easy it is to fill.
 A boot could be as deep as the Mariana Trench, but it’s useless if you can’t get your heavy items over a high load lip.

-The success of small and large SUVs has eaten into the sales of estate cars, but being lighter, with a lower centre of gravity means they can be more efficient and handle better.
+The success of small and large SUVs has eaten into the sales of estate cars, but being lighter with a lower centre of gravity means they can be more efficient and handle better.
 One estate we tested proves it by achieving a staggering 74.3 miles to the gallon – the highest of any petrol or diesel car we’ve tested.
 On the other hand, a similarly sized estate managed just 31.7mpg.

 The huge gulf in the efficiency of estate cars highlights the importance of our fuel-economy testing.
-It’s easy to assume all estates are the same - big, spacious and sturdy.
+It’s easy to assume that all estates are the same - big, spacious and sturdy.
 But our in-depth testing finds the important differences, such as efficiency, that separate a good estate from a bad one.